31 Best Things to do in Lombardy, Italy: Top places to visit

 Duomo di Milano

-The iconic Duomo Cathedral and the Piazza del Duomo in front of it are not to be missed during your visit.
+The iconic Duomo Cathedral and the Piazza del Duomo, which wraps around the cathedral, are not to be missed on your visit.

 During your visit to the cathedral, you can climb to the roof.
 And it’s not just any roof.
 It’s probably the nicest roof you’ll ever walk on.
 Among the magnificent towers and with a view of Milan.

-After visiting the cathedral, head next door to the Vittorio Emaniele II Gallery, the oldest shopping gallery still in operation in Italy.
+After visiting the cathedral, head next door to the Vittorio Emanuele II Gallery, the oldest shopping gallery still operating in Italy.

-One of the world’s greatest works of art, Leonardo da Vinci’s The Last Supper, is on display in the Church of Santa Maria delle Grazie.
+Next to the Church of Santa Maria delle Grazie is one of the world’s greatest works of art, Leonardo da Vinci’s The Last Supper.
 Soak up even more art in the museums of Sforza Castle, one of the largest citadels in the world.

 But Milan is not just about sights, interesting places, fashion boutiques and flea markets.
 There’s also a little bit of Venice – the Navigli Grande and Navigli Pavese canals.